arp242/arp242.net/_posts/2017-04-22-php-fopen-is-broken.markdown

-In C, you can use the `errno` variable to check what went wrong. `EEXISTS` indicates the path already exists, `EACCESS` indicates you don’t have permission, `ELOOP` indicates there are too many syminks, and so forth. see [POSIX for a full list][c-fopen].
+In C, you can use the `errno` variable to check what went wrong. `EEXISTS` indicates the path already exists, `EACCESS` indicates you don’t have permission, `ELOOP` indicates there are too many symlinks, and so forth.
+See [POSIX for a full list][c-fopen].

 This can be very useful.
 On an `ENAMETOOLONG` error you could trim the pathname